 - SharePoint content database migration checklist.

 - How to see all running workflow instances in SharePoint 2013.

 - Find All InfoPath Form Libraries and lists in SharePoint.

 - PowerShell script to remove features by ID.

-- SQL query for listing setup file information.
+- SQL query to list down the setup files information.

 - SQL query to list down web part information.

 - SQL query to get event receiver information.

 - PowerShell script to remove the event receiver.